Only for New Recordings

 Microsoft says that 99% of TMRs are not watched again 60 days after the original meeting, which is why they’ve chosen this to be the default expiration period.
 Users can change the expiration period for individual TMRs by updating file properties through the file details pane (selecting preset values of 14, 30, or 60 days, a custom date, or Never Expire).
 Organizations can set a default expiration period for newly created TMRs using the Teams meeting policy assigned to user accounts.
 For example, to set the default expiration period for recordings of meetings made by people assigned the VIP User Meeting Policy, run the command:

-Set-CSTeamsMeetingPolicy -Identity "VIP User Meeting Policy" -MeetingRecordingExpirationDays 120
+Set-CSTeamsMeetingPolicy -Identity "VIP User Meeting Policy" -NewMeetingRecordingExpirationDays 120

 Originally, Microsoft’s documentation described a maximum expiration period is 99,999 days (273 years).
 Subsequently, problems emerged when tenants set such a high value and the safe limit was found to be 9,999 days, which should be more than enough to keep any normal recording (remember, you can apply a retention label to keep recordings for longer).
-The minimum is 1 day.
+The minimum is 1 day, and you can set the value (in PowerShell) to -1 to set meeting recordings to never expire.
 The expiration period for A1 users can only be reduced from the default 30 days.

 Background processes run to evaluate TMRs in ODSP to check their expiration date.
 If the expiration process detects an expired file, the process moves the file into the recycle bin and clears the expiration date field.
 Users receive email notifications when expired recordings move into the recycle bin.
 If necessary, they can rescue important recordings from the recycle bin for up to 90 days after deletion.
 Once moved back from the recycle bin, the recording has no retention date set and will therefore not be evaluated for deletion again.